15 Books Every Professional Woman Should Read in 2023

 This book is jointly created by two outstanding leadership coaches.
 Sally is the world's outstanding female leadership expert and has 25 years of coaching experience in female leadership training; Marshall is the Lifetime Achievement Award of the American Academy of Management Leadership coach, his masterpiece is "No Tried and Tested Method".

 The book lists 12 bad work habits that can undermine the advancement of women in the workplace.
 It is worth checking whether we have the same problems.
-The book cites men’s workplace performance as a positive case, encouraging women to develop their potential and exert greater value like men.
+The book cites men’s workplace performance as a positive case, encouraging women to develop their potential and exert greater value than men.

 The bad habit that basically allows every ordinary woman to sit on the account: